 The core material is composed of two separate but equally important elements.
 They are the Trading Strategy and the Money Management Strategy.
 These two strategies act together to form a complete trading system.

 Let’s browse through the different sections of the book.
 (A complete table of contents is supplied at the bottom of this page)

-The book begins with a discussion about the amount of information contained in the book, a strategy for live trade implementation and the possibility of future automation code for the Trade Station platform.
+The book begins with a discussion about the amount of information contained in the book, a strategy for live trade implementation and the possibility of future automation coding.